Home Alone: Managing Your Adult Dog’s Independence

 Training and reinforcing independence

-Teaching basic commands and obedience
+Teaching basic commands and

 Training your dog in basic commands and obedience is not only important for their safety but also helps reinforce their independence.
 Commands such as “sit,” “stay,” and “leave it” can provide structure and guidance for your dog, while also allowing them to feel more confident in different situations.
 Consistency and positive reinforcement are the keys to successful training, so be patient and reward your dog for their efforts.
-Once your dog has mastered these basic commands, you can gradually introduce more training techniques that promote independence and self-reliance.
+Once your dog has mastered these basic commands, you can gradually introduce more advanced training techniques that promote independence and self-reliance.

 Encouraging self-soothing and relaxation

 Teaching your dog to self-soothe and relax is an essential part of managing their independence.
 Encourage your dog to have their own designated space where they can retreat and unwind.
 This can be a comfortable bed or a cozy corner in your home.
-Teach your dog relaxation techniques such as settling on a or practicing deep breathing exercises.
+Teach your dog relaxation techniques such as settling on a mat or practicing deep breathing exercises.
 Reward calm and relaxed behavior, and gradually increase the duration of these relaxation sessions.
 By encouraging self-soothing and relaxation, you are helping your dog develop the skills they need to feel secure and independent when alone.

 Gradually reducing constant attention and pampering